MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/wallets.md

 ![Default for unmapped cards](media/Payments/DefaultUnMapped.png)

-This capability ensures that the payment is never authorized by the terminal and then reversed by the POS, and helps avoid confusion for customers and store associates.
+This capability ensures that the payment is never authorized by the terminal and then reversed by the POS.
+This helps avoid confusion for customers and store associates.
 When this setting is used, the default card for unknown authorizations should be checked periodically to ensure that wanted card types are not accidentally being mapped to the default for unknown card types.
-If a card type is truly unwanted for processing, it should be disabled at the processor level.
+If a card type is truly unwanted for processing, it should be turned off at the processor level.

 ## Additional resources